KacperPiotrGadula/Kubernetes/10. Deployment strategies and automation/Helm/Readme.md

 ``helm delete`` -> Removal of deployed configuration ``helm show`` -> Allows you to show the contents of any default configuration file for a given prepared helm chart ``helm get manifest <name of helm chart implementation>`` -> Displaying information on what, based on the helm chart, has been deployed on the infrastructure

+``helm create custom-helm-chart creating custom-helm-chart`` -> Initiate the configuration of your own helm chart